zero-one01/pass-winmenu/README.md

 - Cryptography is handled by GPG (Don't roll your own cryptography).
 - GPG gives you a lot of control over the keys and algorithms used to encrypt your files.
-- The use of GPG makes it easy for other applications (such as password managers) to interact with your password store.
+- The use of GPG makes it easy for other applications (such as other password managers) to interact with your password store.
 - The directory structure for passwords is intuitive and allows you to organise your passwords with your file manager.